TUM-DSE/proteus/README.md

 - hinoki: 131.159.102.6
 - momiji: 131.159.102.19

+Make sure you have sourced `env.sh` in each shell.
 Create the required binaries and scripts in `sched_sim` on all servers:

 ```bash
 ./prepare_multitask.sh